 #23, late March 1963, 2 pages

 #129, July-December 1975, 4 pages

 Privately Bound in 1998 by Vicente Escudero.
-Broadside Songbook Now Volume 1.
-This is a Huge Compilation of Dylan and Dylan related Broadside music and articles.
+BROADSIDE SONGBOOK Volume 1.
+This is a huge compilation of Dylan and Dylan related Broadside music and articles.
 Single-sided, unnumbered pages from Broadside magazine, A4, 29.5 x 21 cm.
-(Info and scan bobdylanisis.com)
+(Information and scan bobdylanisis.com)